ga4gh/quality-control-wgs/CONTRIBUTING.md

 ## Issues
 [Issues](https://github.com/ga4gh/quality-control-wgs/issues) are for discussion of bug reports, suggested changes and feature requests.
 When creating an issue, use sentence case for the issue title and avoid the use of periods at the end of titles.
+Before posting a new issue, please check that your issue is not duplicative to an already open issue.

 ## Branches
 [Branches](https://github.com/ga4gh/quality-control-wgs/branches) are used for